First, about YOU.

 Emma arrived at Little Big in 2011.
 Her previous experience wrangling errant goats on the Disney lot, dressing midget tightrope walkers in Prague, and organizing race teams at Le Mans made her better prepared than she would have expected for daily life at LBB.

-As studio manager, Emma handles this challenging role with grace and ease and credits her vast experience in media, sales, broadcast production, sponsorship and artist management for her unique skill set.
-Emma is a consummate professional and somehow manages to juggle 10 different roles on any given day while keeping the entire team organized and functioning like a well-oiled machine.
+As studio manager, Emma handles this challenging role with grace and ease and credits her vast experience in media, sales, broadcast production, sponsorship, and artist management with her unique skill set.
+Emma is a consummate professional and somehow manages to juggle 10 different roles on any given day while keeping the entire team organized and functioning like a well oiled machine.
 (Did we mention she has a killer accent?)